playcanvas/developer.playcanvas.com/content/en/user-manual/designer/settings.md

 ### Fog Density

 The fog density controls the rate at which fog fades in for Exp and Exp2 fog types.
 Larger values cause fog to fade in more quickly.
 Fog density must be a positive number.

+### Resolution

+Control the width and height of your Application.
+You can also set the resolution mode to one of the following values:

+* Auto - The resolution will always be the same as the canvas size
+* Fixed - The resolution will always be width x height pixels.

+### Fill Mode

+Fill mode controls the sizing behaviour of the canvas.
+You can set one of the following values:

+* None - The canvas will be the same size as the resolution width and height.
+* Keep aspect Ratio - The canvas will expand to fill the window while maintaining the correct aspect ratio.
+* Fill window - The canvas will stretch to fill the window completely.

+### Device Pixel Ratio

+When enabled the canvas resolution will be calculated including the device pixel ratio.

 ## Loading Screen (Available for ORG users only)